Never let it fade away… ♪♪♭♪

 As it’s gluten-free, it’s also suitable for people with celiac disease.

-Use kasha wherever you would use rice.
+Ready in 15 minutes, buckwheat is quick-cooking and versatile.
+Use buckwheat wherever you would use rice.
 It’s also great as a cereal, as a filler in ground meat, as a replacement for pasta, and as an alternate for oats in cookies and muffins.
-But the recipe I’m sharing here is for soup.
-M-M Good.

 - 1/3 cup dried mushrooms, soaked in 3 cups boiling water